Your rights if your easyJet Gatwick flight this summer is cancelled

 Most of the notifications, affecting 180,000 passengers, went out over the weekend of 8–9 July.
 Over the same weekend, easyJet once again grounded dozens of Gatwick flights at short notice.

-The aim of the schedule cull is to increase resilience.
+The aim of the schedule cull – which amounts to around 24 flights per day – is to increase resilience.
 The airline blames severe air-traffic control (ATC) congestion across Europe for its problems.

 Most passengers have been notified and rebooked on other easyJet flights, but around 9,000 passengers may have to find seats on other airlines.